zmazanv/regex-doc/README.md

 - **To use a literal `-` as the first endpoint of a range**, enclose it in `[.` and `.]` to make it a collating element.

-- With the exception of these and some combinations using `[`, **all other special characters, including `\`**, losing their special significance within a bracket expression.
+- **All other special characters, including `\`**, lose their special significance within a bracket expression, with the exception of these and some combinations using `[`.

 Within a bracket expression, a collating element enclosed in `[.` and `.]` stands for the sequence of characters of that collating element.
 The sequence is